-The 9 Best Restaurants and Places to Eat Near the Colosseum in 2021
+Top Places To Eat Near the Colosseum

 Ai Tre Scalini

-€€ | Casual | Kids
+€€ | Casual | Kid Friendly | Great Wine

 I was introduced to Ai Tre Scalini on the first night that I moved to Rome full-time.
 If I was that lucky, you can be too!
 This is an awesome little enoteca that serves great wine by the glass as well as a rotating menu of seasonal dishes.

-Address: Via Panisperna, 251 | Phone: +39 06 4890 7495
+Address: Via Panisperna, 251

-€€ | Casual | Outdoor Seating | Kids | 👣 from the Colosseum
+€€ | Casual | Outdoor Seating | Great Atmosphere | Steps From Colosseum

 They serve fresh pasta and good meat sauces.
 In the summer, you can get the Tonnarelli allo scoglio, which is pretty amazing.
 It’s also one of the only continuous service restaurants in Rome.
-You can try to make an rsvp but they’ll probably just seat people in the order they arrive.
-Your best bet is to show up 30 mins before you want to sit down and drink some wine.
+You can try to make a reservation, but they’ll probably just seat people in the order they arrive.
+Your best bet is to show up 30 minutes before you want to sit down and drink some wine.

 Address: Via Celimontana, 1

 Top Colosseum Tours